matrix8967/alex-morris-dev-mirror/exp.md

 Since July of 2018 I’ve worked at an education-focused start-up in Little Rock.
 My job title changes every hour or so depending on what that day holds: DevOps, Network Engineer, SysAdmin, CertBot, Crisis Manager, etc. I'm a jack of all trades, and master of a few of them.

 ### 🏆 Accomplishments:
-This is a terse summary of my work in 2019:
+This is a terse summary of some of my recent work:

 * Scaled and automated SSL Cert Generation and Renewals.
 * Refactored LAN Infrastructure with `0` service interruptions.
 * Helped ensure privacy and compliance for internal communications using FOSS tools.
 * Established and maintained our Inventory System.
 * Lead recovery from production AWS disasters.
-* Maintained and helped to scale onsite LAN and AWS infrastructure to meet unyielding growth.
+* Maintained and helped to scale onsite LAN _and_ Cloud infrastructure to meet unyielding growth.
 * Published in the Q1 2020 issue of [2600: The Hacker Quarterly](https://store.2600.com/products/winter-2019-2020) on Student Privacy issues.
 * Published in the [EFF's case study on Student Privacy](https://www.eff.org/deeplinks/2017/03/privacy-practice-not-just-policy-system-administrator-advocating-student-privacy).
 * I also got an [award](https://www.instagram.com/p/B27RWEcA7il/) from my peers for being a super nice dude.